danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 -- Docker guru: Oh and what if we have multiple packages that depend on each other?
 Are you going to write a new `COPY` instruction for each of them?
 Are you going to maintain a separate `Dockerfile` for each set of dependencies?
 What if they are scattered around the repo instead of being carefully placed in `projects/` and hard to track?
 By the way, `COPY . .` is cursed in another way.
 It will always invalidate the final image cache and trigger potentially expensive downstream steps in your CI pipeline like running tests.
 A pipeline like this is doomed to be slow.

-With just Docker, we are left with two options:
+With plain Docker, we are left with two options:
 1. Carefully (probably manually) track all inter-package dependencies and maintain `COPY` instructions in multiple `Dockerfile`s.
 2. Slap a `COPY . .` and accept the fact that the final image will always be rebuilt from scratch.